gilmar-lima/house-rocket-insights/README.md

 - If the buying price is less than the region's median and sazonality.
 The selling price will be the buying price + 30%.

 # 3. Solution Plan
+**Step 1.
+Data Extraction:** download the daaset deom Kaggle site.

+**Step 2.
+Data Cleansing:** perform data cleansing by removing wrong dates and outliers.

+**Step 3.
+Data Transformation:**
+- Group properties by zip code and calculate the median of the prices within the group.
+- Generate a "Status" column informing if it is recommended to buy the property or not.

+**Step 4.
+Exploratory Data Analysis:**

 # 4. Main Insights